freymeyer/Obsidian-Vault/011 🛡️ Blue Team & SOC Operations MOC.md

 - [[Security Operations Center (SOC)]] - The centralized unit for security monitoring.
 - [[SOC analysts]] - Roles and responsibilities (Tier 1, 2, 3).
 - [[DevSecOps]] - Integrating security into the DevOps pipeline.
+- [[Asset Inventory]] - Comprehensive catalog of organizational assets for security management.

 ## 🔎 Detection Engineering
 *Building the logic to catch threats.*